 And as usual, the interest expense will be calculated off the beginning and ending balance of the term loan – which you can see does not actually reduce until the revolver is paid down as the cash sweep is delayed since the revolver comes first in the waterfall.
 But once the revolver balance returns to zero, we see the full cash sweep provision of the unitranche term loan in full effect.

 Dividend Recap Term Loan

 We will now cover the mechanics of the dividend recap, starting with the total available capacity that could be drawn to payout the one-time special dividend to equity shareholders.
 By the end, we’ll see that in 2024 that Sponsors can dividend recap $1.4 billion out of the company:

-“Maximum Recap Debt Capacity” for the current year will be calculated by multiplying the EBITDA of the previous year by the “Maximum Leverage Multiple” of 6.0x.
-It is very important to recall that the dividend recap is done right at the beginning of the year, so this is the reason we use the prior year figures.
+“Maximum Recap Debt Capacity” will be calculated by multiplying the EBITDA of the current year by the “Maximum Leverage Multiple” of 6.0x.
+And then, the total debt outstanding at the end of the same given period will be deducted from that amount.

-For the “Available Recap Debt Capacity”, we include two additional logical functions to the formula:
+In the “Available Recap Debt Capacity” line item, we include two additional logical functions to the formula:

-- "MAX" function is used to ensure the output is never below zero
+- The “MAX” function is used to ensure the output is never below zero

 - Confirms the “Recap Toggle” is equal to 1 (i.e. switched to “Yes”)